tomasvrana/tomasvrana.com/resources/content/projects/konevmen/en.md

   title: Konevmen
   type: Installation
   parent: /spaces/
-  cooperation: Václav Minarik, Martina Pavelkova
+  cooperation: Vaclav Minarik, Martina Pavelkova
   back: Back
   media: Paint, steel, concrete
   year: 2020
   description: |
     Konevmen (singular Konevman.
-Clonev for friends) is an art installation created as part of Landscape festival 2020 in Prague 3, Žižkov.
+Clonev for friends) is an art installation created as part of Landscape festival 2020 in Prague 3, Zizkov.

     It's made of small replicas of a statue from the Ivan Stepanovic Konev memorial which has been removed for being repeatedly vandalised.